pathwaycom/llm-app/templates/document_store_mcp_server/README.md

 ## How It Works

-This pipeline uses several Pathway connectors to read the data from the local drive, Google Drive, or Microsoft SharePoint sources.
+This pipeline uses several Pathway Live Data Framework connectors to read the data from the local drive, Google Drive, or Microsoft SharePoint sources.
 It allows you to poll the changes with low latency and to do the modifications tracking.
 So, if something changes in the tracked files, the corresponding change is reflected in the internal collections.
-The contents are read into a single Pathway Table as binary objects.
+The contents are read into a single Pathway Live Data Framework Table as binary objects.

 After that, those binary objects are parsed with the [Docling](https://www.docling.ai/) library and split into chunks.
 With the usage of the [SentenceTransformer](https://www.sbert.net/) embedder, the pipeline embeds the obtained chunks.

-Finally, the embeddings are indexed with the capabilities of Pathway's machine-learning library.
+Finally, the embeddings are indexed with the capabilities of Pathway Live Data Framework's machine-learning library.
 The user can then query the created index by connecting to the MCP server using an MCP client.

 ## Pipeline Organization

 This folder contains several objects:
-- `app.py`, the pipeline code using Pathway and written in Python;
+- `app.py`, the pipeline code using Pathway Live Data Framework and written in Python;
 - `app.yaml`, the file containing configuration of the pipeline, like embedding model, sources, or the server address;
 - `requirements.txt`, the textfile denoting the pip dependencies for running this pipeline.
 It can be passed to `pip install -r requirements.txt` to install everything that is needed to launch the pipeline locally;
 - `Dockerfile`, the Docker configuration for running the pipeline in the container;